privacyguides/privacyguides.org/docs/dns.md

 [**DNSCrypt**](https://en.wikipedia.org/wiki/DNSCrypt) was one of the first methods of encrypting DNS queries.
 The [protocol](https://en.wikipedia.org/wiki/DNSCrypt#Protocol) operates on [port 443](https://en.wikipedia.org/wiki/Well-known_ports) and works with both the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) or [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) transport protocols.
 DNSCrypt has never been submitted to the [Internet Engineering Task Force (IETF)](https://en.wikipedia.org/wiki/Internet_Engineering_Task_Force) nor has it gone through the [Request for Comments (RFC)](https://en.wikipedia.org/wiki/Request_for_Comments) process, so it has not been used widely outside of a few [implementations](https://dnscrypt.info/implementations).
 As a result, it has been largely replaced by the more popular [DNS over HTTPS (DoH)](/dns/#dns-over-https-doh).

 ### DNS over TLS (DoT)
 [**DNS over TLS (DoT)**](https://en.wikipedia.org/wiki/DNS_over_TLS) is another method for encrypting DNS communication that is defined in [RFC 7858](https://datatracker.ietf.org/doc/html/rfc7858).
-Support was first implemented in [Android 9](https://en.wikipedia.org/wiki/Android_Pie), [iOS 14](https://en.wikipedia.org/wiki/IOS_14) and on Linux in [systemd-resolved](https://www.freedesktop.org/software/systemd/man/resolved.conf.html#DNSOverTLS=) in version 237.
-Preference in the industry has been moving away from DoT to [DNS over HTTPS](/dns/#dns-over-https-doh) in recent years as DoT is a [complex protocol](https://dnscrypt.info/faq/) and has varying compliance to the RFC across the implementations that exist.
+Support was first implemented in [Android 9](https://en.wikipedia.org/wiki/Android_Pie), [iOS 14](https://en.wikipedia.org/wiki/IOS_14), and on Linux in [systemd-resolved](https://www.freedesktop.org/software/systemd/man/resolved.conf.html#DNSOverTLS=) in version 237.
+Preference in the industry has been moving away from DoT to [DNS over HTTPS](/dns/#dns-over-https-doh) in recent years, as DoT is a [complex protocol](https://dnscrypt.info/faq/) and has varying compliance to the RFC across the implementations that exist.
 DoT also operates on a dedicated port 853 and that can be blocked easily by restrictive firewalls.

 ### DNS over HTTPS (DoH)
 [**DNS over HTTPS**](https://en.wikipedia.org/wiki/DNS_over_HTTPS) as defined in [RFC 8484](https://datatracker.ietf.org/doc/html/rfc8484) packages queries in the [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) protocol and provides security with [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 Support was first added in web browsers such as [Firefox 60](https://support.mozilla.org/en-US/kb/firefox-dns-over-https) and [Chrome 83](https://blog.chromium.org/2020/05/a-safer-and-more-private-browsing-DoH.html).